QED-it/orchard/book/src/design/actions.md

 inherent arity-hiding as multi-JoinSplit Sprout, but using Sapling value commitments to balance the transaction without doubling its size.

+The Zcash Shielded Assets (ZSA) protocol is an extension of the Orchard protocol that enables the issuance, transfer and burn of custom Assets on the Zcash chain.
+One of the key innovations of ZSA is the introduction of Asset Identifiers, enabling unique representation of various assets on the Zcash chain.
+This mechanism relies on Asset Bases stored in ZSA notes, ensuring that transactions preserve asset balance integrity through the unique identification of each asset type involved.
+This balance preservation is critical for maintaining privacy and security, allowing for transactions that involve multiple asset types without disclosing which (or how many distinct) Assets are being transferred.

+## Split notes

+In typical transactions, not all value from a single input note is sent to a single output.
+Sometimes, an input note is split into multiple output notes, each potentially going to different recipients or returning as change to the sender.
+In ZSA, it's crucial that the output notes in a transaction match the Asset Base (the type of asset they represent) of the input notes.
+This is to ensure that only legitimate asset transactions occur, preventing someone from creating fake asset balances by manipulating the Asset Base values in a transaction.

 ## Memo fields

 Each Orchard action has a memo field for its corresponding output, as with Sprout and